Disciplines Department major information, requirements, career and off-campus study information.

 What opportunities are available for off-campus study?

 Messiah College offers more than 25 off-campus study options including study abroad, cross cultural, exchange programs, internships, service/missions, and the Philadelphia Campus.
-A complete listing of opportunities is available in the EpiCenter or by browsing the Epicenter website.
+A complete listing of opportunities is available in the Education Abroad Office or by browsing the Education Abroad website.

 What is the cost of off-campus study programs?
 Semester-long programs: all but one of the semester-long, international programs cost the same as what a full-time, residential student would pay to study in Grantham and that includes the cost of round-trip, international airfare!